Skip to main content

 Check-in

-When checking-in, scan the container and its components piece-by-piece.
-Scanning the container does not check-in its constituent components.
+When checking in, scan the container and its components piece by piece.
+Scanning the container does not check its constituent components.

-When you finalize check-in, the container is emptied.
+When you finalise check-in, the container is emptied.
 It’s ready to be pre-packed in the warehouse for the next opportunity.

 Permanent containers

-Permanent serialized containers are generally used for assets that are permanently housed together, such as lamps fixed to a bar or items screwed into racks.
+Permanent serialised containers are generally used for assets that are permanently housed together, such as lamps fixed to a bar or items screwed into racks.

 Allocate

-When you allocate a permanent container to an opportunity, any serialized components are automatically allocated.
+When you allocate a permanent container to an opportunity, any serialised components are automatically allocated.

 Otherwise, new lines are created on the detail view for the components.
-These lines are not created on the order view.
+These lines are not created in the order view.

-You may swap out a component for another asset or a sub-rental if you realize that it’s damaged.
+You may swap out a component for another asset or a sub-rental if you realise that it’s damaged.

 Prep and book out